Official Title: Custodian

 Summary: Custodians at the University of Wisconsin Oshkosh perform individual and/or group custodial duties in academic and administrative buildings, residence halls and dining services, operate and maintain power equipment to include, but not limited to: vacuums (upright, backpack, tank, wet/dry, portable), shampooers (upholstery, extraction, bonneting), floor scrubbers, floor buffers, pressure washers, snow blowers and various accessories for the above machines, and are exposed to a variety of cleaning solutions and chemicals, and may come in contact with blood-borne pathogens and other potentially infectious materials.
 Training is provided in department standards, the proper cleaning methods, equipment operation and the use of safety procedures and protective equipment.
 Duties include, but are not limited to, cleaning of bathrooms and showers, lobbies, entrances, elevators, lodging rooms, classrooms, offices, hallways, stairwells, landings, pool area, gyms, handball courts, weight rooms, locker rooms, meeting rooms, pre-function areas, etc.

-1. Ability to perform physical labor throughout work hours, including: heavy lifting up to 50 lbs., bending, stooping, twisting and other motions.
+- Ability to perform physical labor throughout work hours, including heavy lifting up to 50 lbs., bending, stooping, twisting and other motions with or without accommodation;

-4. Must pass a pre-work screen to ensure the ability to perform essential physical functions of the position.
+- Must pass a pre-work screen to ensure the ability to perform essential physical functions of the position with or without accommodations;